jewettaij/visfd/doc/doc_filter_mrc.md

 As an alternative to specifying the threshold(s) manually, you can instead supply examples of blobs that you want to keep, and blobs you want to discard.
-Blobs will be discarded if their score does not lie in the range of scores similar to the blobs you selected.
+Blobs will be discarded if their "score" is not sufficiently high.
+(Equivalently, they will be discarded if they are not sufficiently bright or dark compared to their surroundings.)
 These blob locations are listed on separate lines in the "file_accept.txt" and "file_reject.txt" arguments.
 The file format for both of these files is described